aridjayarecipes/cutesrecipes.web.app/content/post/2570-steps-to-make-speedy-peanut-butter-and-banana-sandwich.md

 1. Make ready 1 medium banana

 I had my batch of peanut butter which i made few weeks back calling my name to use it.
 So i decided to make this sandwich and a cake using that, to my surprise it turned out so yummy.
 A peanut butter and banana sandwich can be a healthier take on the traditional peanut butter and jelly.
-Bananas contain more nutrients per serving than jelly, and the fruit doesn&#39;t contain any added sugar.
+Bananas contain more nutrients per serving than jelly, and the fruit doesn't contain any added sugar.

 <!--inarticleads2-->